go-fair-us/apireference/README.md

 /id/index/datasets
 ```

-to get a set of resources we wish to index.
+To get a set of resources we wish to index.
 Note; it is possible this could be quite large depending on how you, as an organization, have decided to expose your resources.
 The __unit__ or __quantization__ of your resources might be quite fine or course depending on the use cases for your community.
 If this set it large, it might be challenging for an API to dynamically respond to, and so you may wish to build this and provide it as a static pre-computed resource.
 In that case you may want to use a sitemap as described in the following [Additional Architectural Elements](#additional-architectural-elements) section.

 We can then see we can use a simple curl call like: